BYU-ITC-544/milestones/milestone-1/README.md

 ### Submission Requirements

-You will be graded on the quality and professionalism of your written and verbal presentation.
-Upload your presentation to Learning Suite before you present it in class.
+[ ] 100 Points - Submit your documentation and presentation to Learning Suite before class
+[ ] 200 Points - Presentation